 In 2010, at the 37th General Assembly ICAO recognised that there was slow development of State Implementation Plans and that a level of clarification on APV deployment was required.
 Therefore, the ICAO GA published the 37-11 resolution which superseded 36-23 but reinforced its objectives.
 The target date for a total global introduction of APVs had been set for the end of 2016 and that date remained.

 Although within ECAC we have not achieved this global objective yet, it is the reason that RNP APCH introduction at all IREs has been mandated in European Single Sky legislation.
 Both the Pilot Common Project and the Performance-based Navigation Implementing Regulations (PCP IR, PBN Rule) require all contracting Member States to put a RNP APCH with vertical guidance (3D operation) to each IRE; however, the dates set are 2020 and 2024.

 The European Commission published the first legislative package of the Single European Sky (SES) in 2004 and enhanced with a second package in 2009.
 The expected benefits of the SES are as follows:

-To meet these goals and to comply with ICAO's 37-11 resolution, in the area of navigation, the European Commission has published 2 legal instruments: The Pilot Common Project Implementing Regulation (EU 716/2014) and The PBN Implementing Regulation EU 2018/1048).
+To meet these goals and to comply with ICAO's 37-11 resolution, in the area of navigation, the European Commission published 2 legal instruments: The Pilot Common Project Implementing Regulation (EU 716/2014) and The PBN Implementing Regulation (EU 2018/1048).
 The PCP IR has been superseded by Common Project One Implementing Regulation (EU 2021/116).